-The People’s Pantry Food Recovery Society’s Healthy Hampers Program provides nutritious recovered food hampers on a weekly basis to seniors, single parents, and at-risk youth in the Tri-Cities, impacted by a variety of challenges including those arising from the COVID-19 pandemic, job loss, financial instability, and food insecurity issues.
-Since May, 2020, we have been operating as a food recovery society, working closely with community groups like the United Way Community builders, New view Society, SD43 (supporting CABE), and Westcoast Family Centers, building a base of regular hamper families and individuals.
-Since the onset of COVID in early 2020, we have seen an increased demand.
+The People’s Pantry Food Recovery Society’s Healthy Hampers Program provides nutritious recovered food hampers on a weekly basis to people facing food insecurity in the Tri-Cities.
+Since May, 2020, we have been operating as a food recovery society, working with community groups like United Way, Immigrant Link Society, New View Society, House of Omeed, City Reach, Share, Port Moody Senior Housing Society and others, building a base of regular hamper families and individuals.
+Since our very humble beginnings during the pandemic to the challenges many are facing due to the rising cost of living and food costs, we have seen a marked increase in the demand for our hampers.

 How The Program Works